runetrust/cds-spatial/README.md

 # Geographic Attention in Danish News Coverage
-### Mapping the Jyllands-Posten Muhammad Cartoon Crisis (2005–2006)
+### Mapping the Muhammad  Crisis (2005–2006)

-This project traces how Danish newspaper *Politiken* distributed its geographic attention before, during, and after the Jyllands-Posten Muhammad cartoon crisis.
+This project traces how the Danish newspaper *Politiken* distributed its geographic attention before, during, and after the Muhammad crisis.
 Articles are scraped, geoparsed via NER and the OpenCage geocoding API, and then visualised as KDE density surfaces and choropleth maps across three periods: pre-crisis, crisis peak, and post-crisis.

 > **Data note:** Raw Politiken articles cannot be redistributed.
-However, if your institution holds an agreement with [Copydan Text og Node](https://www.copydan.dk/licenser/text-og-node), you are permitted to use the data for educational purposes.
+However, if your institution holds an agreement with [Copydan Text & Node](https://www.copydan.dk/licenser/text-og-node), you are permitted to use the data for educational purposes.
 See the scraper instructions below.

 ---